 Our rate is $245 for each writing consultation.
 This rate includes the one-hour consultation as well as your coach’s reading of your draft in advance.

 As writing coaches, we will engage with your ideas with curiosity, rigor, and kindness.
-Your coach won’t hesitate to let you know about any concerns they have about your argument, but we always aim to do so in a way that empowers and enables you.
 Think of it as very low-stakes peer review from a generous generalist.